Frank J. Wood Bridge: Replacement

-two-way traffic on the new bridge is expected to be completed in late 2025.
-Furthermore, the construction of the new parks on both sides of the bridge will be completed in early 2026.
-The replacement will be the eighth bridge to occupy the location since 1796, with deconstruction of the Frank J. Wood bridge to begin in October 2025.
+The name of the replacement bridge is Pejepscot Falls Bridge.

 Homage

 Brunswick Public Art (BPA), an arts nonprofit organization, is planning to install a permanent sculpture near the entrance of the new bridge, using steel salvaged from the Frank J. Wood Bridge.
 Reed & Reed, the project's general contractor, has agreed to provide steel from the old bridge for the artwork.
 BPA will select approximately three finalists to receive compensation for developing their proposals further.
 With guidance from art curators, BPA aims to choose a final design and location by the end of 2025, with installation projected around 2027.
 Estimated to cost about $100,000, the project will begin fundraising once a final concept is selected.
 According to BPA treasurer and District 7 (Maine) town councilor Steve Weems, the initiative is intended to preserve a piece of local history as the iconic bridge is removed.